 against all odds brass tacks long and short of it

 How to use it

-Style Check is found in the Focus menu on Mac and the aA button on iOS.
+Style Check is found in the Focus menu on Mac and Windows, the aA button on iOS, and in Settings on Android.
 Checking for redundancies, clichés and fillers can be toggled independently from this menu, in the same way as choosing parts of speech for Syntax Control.
 If you have other patterns you wish to avoid in your writing you can add these to the Custom section.
 Style Check will strike them out when it comes across them.

 iA Writer 5.6 offers Style Check for English, German and French.
 We’ll be bringing support for more languages soon.
 If you’re interested in helping improve Style Check for a yet unsupported language, please get in touch.

 Style Check has been a lot of fun to produce and it took a lot of effort to optimize it running on large texts.
 As a byproduct of this work, we’ve made massive strides in efficiencies loading and parsing all files, whether you are using Style Check or not.
 Markdown files load 350 times faster than the previous version of iA Writer!
 So, if you haven’t already updated, get the free update now.

 This post was last updated: March 29, 2021